influxdata/telegraf/plugins/inputs/cisco_telemetry_mdt/README.md

  ## Grpc Maximum Message Size, default is 4MB, increase the size.
  max_msg_size = 4000000

- ## GRPC permit keepalives without calls, set to true if your clients are
- ## sending pings without calls in-flight.
-This can sometimes happen on IOS-XE
- ## devices where the GRPC connection is left open but subscriptions have been
- ## removed, and adding subsequent subscriptions does not keep a stable session.
- # permit_keepalive_without_calls = false

- ## GRPC minimum timeout between successive pings, decreasing this value may
- ## help if this plugin is closing connections with ENHANCE_YOUR_CALM (too_many_pings).
- # keepalive_minimum_time = "5m"

  ## Enable TLS; grpc transport only.
  # tls_cert = "/etc/telegraf/cert.pem"
  # tls_key = "/etc/telegraf/key.pem"